-The demand for capacity in the short-term has been affected by the budget challenges many of our government partners currently face.
+The demand for prison capacity in the short-term has been affected by the budget challenges many of our government partners currently face.
 At the same time, these challenges impede our customers' ability to construct new prison beds of their own or update older facilities, which we believe could result in further need for private sector capacity solutions in the long-term.
-We intend to continue to pursue build-to-suit opportunities like our 2,552-bed Trousdale Turner Correctional Center recently constructed in Trousdale County, Tennessee.
-We also expect to continue to pursue investment opportunities and are in various stages of due diligence to complete additional transactions like the real estate acquisitions of seven residential reentry centers in Pennsylvania, California, and Colorado over the past two years, and business combination transactions like the acquisitions of Avalon Correctional Services, Inc. in the fourth quarter of 2015 and CMI in the second quarter of 2016.
+We expect to continue to pursue investment opportunities in residential reentry centers and are in various stages of due diligence to complete additional transactions like the real estate acquisitions of seven residential reentry centers in Pennsylvania, California, and Colorado over the past two years, and business combination transactions like the acquisitions of Avalon Correctional Services, Inc. in the fourth quarter of 2015, CMI in the second quarter of 2016, and Center Point in the second quarter of 2017.
 The transactions that have not yet closed are subject to various customary closing conditions, and we can provide no assurance that any such transactions will ultimately be completed.
-We are also pursuing investment opportunities in other real estate assets used to provide mission critical governmental services primarily in the criminal justice sector.
+We are also pursuing investment opportunities in other real estate assets used to provide mission critical governmental services primarily in the criminal justice sector as well as other businesses that provide complementary services that further diversify our cash flows.
 In the long-term, however, we would like to see meaningful utilization of our available capacity and better visibility from our customers before we add any additional prison capacity on a speculative basis.